-Adopted children often have a tough start to life.
+Adopted children often have a tough start in life.
 Experiencing early life trauma, abuse or neglect, followed by long periods in care.
 These experiences have a lasting impact and adoption can be extremely challenging for both children and parents.

 The Centre is CCS’s adoption support hub.
-The Centre offers a unique range of support groups, workshops, and activities for tots to teens and their parents which support and improve the wellbeing of the whole family.
+The Centre offers a unique range of support groups, workshops, and activities for tots to teens and their parents which support and improve the well-being of the whole family.
 We offer this crucial support to all adoptive families from Bristol and the surrounding counties.

 Many of you will be familiar with our work.
 But did you know –

-Our Centre services are not paid for by statutory funding
+— Our Centre services are not paid for by statutory funding

-The Centre services cost about £200,000 a year to run
+— The Centre services cost about £200,000 a year to run

-Last year over 200 families benefitted from our specialist services (rated Outstanding by Ofsted)
+— Last year over 200 families benefitted from our specialist services (rated Outstanding by Ofsted)

 The last couple of years have been challenging.
-Like many charities we face a big shortfall in fundraising income.
+Like many charities, we face a big shortfall in fundraising income.
 We urgently need to raise funds to ensure the recovery of the Centre and the continuation of services.

 Can you help?

-Can you help by making a gift to CCS?
+— Can you help by making a gift to CCS?
 Gifts of any size are hugely appreciated and really will make a difference.

 The services you will support

 Please help to secure the future of these services by supporting our appeal today.
+Our services include:

-Our specialist playgroup for adopted children aged 0-4 years.
+Our specialist playgroup is for adopted children aged 0-4 years.
 Run by our three amazing Children’s Activity Workers.
-Tot’s provides a safe and welcoming space for children to build attachment with their new adoptive parents.
+Tots provides a safe and welcoming space for children to build attachment with their new adoptive parents.
 Carefully planned activities help to support children’s development, address emotional and behavioural issues, and prepare them for ‘mainstream’ playgroups and school.

-Our group for adopted young people aged 12-18.
-Adolescence can be a particularly challenging time for adopted children; alongside puberty, increased independence and other pressures/issues affecting teenagers, our young people are continuing to grapple with their personal identity and relationships with peers and adults.
+Our group is for adopted young people aged 12-18.
+Adolescence can be a particularly challenging time for adopted children; alongside puberty, increased independence and other pressures/issues affecting teenagers, our young people are continuing to grapple with their identity and relationships with peers and adults.
 The A-Team gives young people the opportunity to take part in activities which aim to develop confidence, social skills and functional skills and support positive identity formation.

 An outside wild exploration activity group for the whole family which takes place during school half terms and holidays.
 Offering wild exploration and woodland adventure in a stress-free environment with a focus on shared time together.
-Wild & Free helps parents to develop healthy attachment with their children.
+Wild & Free helps parents to develop a healthy attachment with their children.
 Children benefit from new experiences which help to build confidence, develop social skills and provide the space to play and express themselves.

-We run 4 monthly parents’ groups – Mums Group, Dads Group, the LGBT Coffee Morning and the Single Adopters Catch Up.
+We run 4 monthly parents’ groups – Mums Group, Dads Group, the LGBTQ+ Coffee Morning and the Single Adopters Catch Up.
 These groups aim to develop adoptive parents’ confidence and resilience by giving them the chance to get together, meet others who can relate to their experiences, share worries, and give and receive support.

 The Centre runs regular adopters’ workshops covering topics such as FASD (Foetal alcohol spectrum disorders), life story work, contact with birth families, anger rage and shame emotions, embodied emotions and transitions from nursery to primary school.

-Parents Create and Connect – an activity focused group, offering adoptive parents the opportunity to learn a new creative skill which can enhance wellbeing through relaxation and alleviate anxiety and stress.
+An activity-focused group, offering adoptive parents the opportunity to learn a new creative skill which can enhance well-being through relaxation and alleviate anxiety and stress.

 The Support Through Early Permanence Group offers support to early permanence carers and the opportunity to meet and connect with others going through many of the same issues.